 For example, one contact may be delighted to receive an email wishing them a happy birthday, while another may find this approach disturbing.

 By playing with all these weights, it might be possible to define the fairest possible commercial pressure at the individual level.
-But, again, today, I don't see any company implementing this kind of modeling.
-It must be possible by challenging mathematicians ???? but I don't know of any advertisers who have taken the plunge.
-Again, if you have any feedback to share, I'd love to hear from you!
+But then again, today, I can't think of any company that implements this kind of modeling.
+It must be possible to challenge mathematicians? but I'm not aware of any advertisers who have taken up the challenge.
+Once again, if you have any feedback to share, I'd love to hear from you!

-In the meantime, what do we do about commercial pressure?
+In the meantime, what can be done about commercial pressure in emailing?

 We've been talking about it for several years now.
 But few brands have actually implemented it.
 This topic is back in force since the 1er In the past few years, brands have adopted a different tone of communication with more relational and less commercial emails.
 The relational messages got good open and click rates than the purely commercial emails.
 Companies have therefore tended to keep 2 typologies of messages: editorial + commercial.